Alnus alnobetula - Green alder

 Ecology and distribution

-The greenerle has a special ecological niche because it lives in symbiosis with nitrogen -fixing bacteria (Frankia) that occur in the root nodules of the plant.
+The green alder has a special ecological niche because it lives in symbiosis with nitrogen -fixing bacteria (Frankia) that occur in the root nodules of the plant.
 These bacteria bind atmospheric nitrogen and make it available for the plant and the soil, which improves soil fertility and facilitates the establishment of other plant species.
-Because of this ability, Alnus Alnobetula plays a key role in the succession of vegetation in alpine and subalpine areas.
+Because of this ability, Alnus alnobetula plays a key role in the succession of vegetation in alpine and subalpine areas.

 Adjustments and habitat